-Prior to any settlement negotiations, we make sure our client is aware of all of the options available in a Parenting Plan and Time-Sharing schedule so that they can make informed decisions about the Parenting Plan they are attempting to negotiate and so that they understand that the best interest of the children is of paramount importance.
+Prior to any settlement negotiations, our Clearwater child custody lawyer make sure our client is aware of all of the options available in a Parenting Plan and Time-Sharing schedule so that they can make informed decisions about the Parenting Plan they are attempting to negotiate and so that they understand that the best interest of the children is of paramount importance.

 Many parents get caught up in what “they want” and what “they need” and forget that the Court only is concerned with what is in the best interest of the minor child.
 Having been through a custody fight, and having seen the way Judges make these decisions, gives me the ability to structure the right facts, evidence and testimony to give you the best possible chance to prevail in such a legal battle.

-Additionally, when it comes to Negotiated Settlements, our expert in marital and family law focuses on creative and alternative methods of creating a Child Custody arrangement that is workable, fair and in the “Best Interest of the Minor Children.”
+Additionally, when it comes to Negotiated Settlements, our expert Clearwater child custody attorney focuses on creative and alternative methods of creating a Child Custody arrangement that is workable, fair and in the “Best Interest of the Minor Children.”

 Child Cusotody in clearwater – What’s Best For My Children?

 The days of the every other weekend amateur Dad are over.
 Courts are looking for ways to ensure that both parents are as involved in their children’s lives as possible.
 With this tendency in mind, we approach the issue of time-sharing from our client’s perspective.

-Gary Williams has been through a divorce and he has been a single parent and understands that a cut-and-dried system of time-sharing may not be what’s best for you or your children.
-He will work with you, creatively, to determine the best way to promote ongoing and regular contact for both parents that actually works for them and the kids in the real world.
+Clearwater Child Custody lawyer Gary Williams has been through a divorce and he has been a single parent and understands that a cut-and-dried system of time-sharing may not be what’s best for you or your children.
+Our Clearwater Child Custody Attorneys will work with you, creatively, to determine the best way to promote ongoing and regular contact for both parents that actually works for them and the kids in the real world.

-If you’re going through a divorce case and are in need of an Board Certified Advocate who will work with your child’s best interest, call Gary Williams at The Law Firm for Family Law today.
+If you’re going through a divorce case in Clearwater and are in need of an Board Certified Advocate who will work with your child’s best interest, call Gary Williams at The Law Firm for Family Law today.
 (727) 531-8737